edgar-zigis/MaxentBiogeography/README.md

 # Species biogeography prediction using MaxEnt model
-This is a sample R project for future species distribution visualisation using **MaxEnt** model.<br/>For demonstration purpose, project contains all required data for predicting habitat distribution of *Laphria gibbosa*, *Sarcosoma globosum* species and bioclimatic data with GCM of `UKESM1-0-LL` and `EC-Earth3-Veg` both for `2041-2060 SSP245`.
+This is a sample R project for future species distribution visualisation using **MaxEnt** model.<br/>For demonstration purpose, project contains all required data for predicting habitat distribution of *Cicadetta montana*, *Sarcosoma globosum* species and bioclimatic data with GCM of `UKESM1-0-LL` and `EC-Earth3-Veg` both for `2041-2060 SSP245`.

 ![alt text](https://github.com/edgar-zigis/MaxentBiogeography/blob/master/preview.jpg?raw=true)

 ### Usage instructions
 1. Download species occurrences data from [GBIF](https://www.gbif.org).
 When picking a location, use rectangle or polygon tool as you will need to get specific coordinates for the boundaries of the location area.
 When picking download options, choose **Simple** which should generate a CSV file.
 Update `main.R` file with the path of your species data.
-2. In the `main.R` file set location of your species data and update study area coordinates with the ones from your study area (`species_data <- read.csv("distribution/Laphria gibbosa.csv", sep = "\t", header = TRUE)`).
+2. In the `main.R` file set location of your species data and update study area coordinates with the ones from your study area (`species_data <- read.csv("distribution/Cicadetta montana.csv", sep = "\t", header = TRUE)`).
 ```R
 study_area <- st_sfc(
   st_polygon(list(matrix(c(